-Losing a loved one is a devastating and traumatic event; but what happens if that tragic loss was caused by an accident that could have been avoided?
-Whilst money can never compensate for the death of a loved one, it can sometimes alleviate financial pressures and hardships caused by the loss of that person.
+Losing a loved one is a devastating and traumatic event, but what happens if that tragic loss was caused by an accident that could have been avoided?
+In many cases, you may be entitled to compensation, especially if you were financially dependent on the deceased.

 "I would like to take this opportunity to thank you for all your work."